haciMMicah/graph2image/README.md

 We can now import this graphml file into a graph visualization tool like Gelphi and get a visualization of this graph.
 Below is without the edges of the graph displayed.

 ![Witcher Packed No Edges](https://github.com/haciMMicah/graph2image/blob/main/resources/WitcherPackedNoEdges.PNG)

 And here it is with the edges displayed.

 ![Witcher Packed With Edges](https://github.com/haciMMicah/graph2image/blob/main/resources/WitcherPackedWithEdges.PNG)

 This new graph doesn't tell us much in terms of node interaction.
 But can be used as a nice visualization tool to attract a reader's attention.
+Note: the node sizes of the new graph were increased in order to more adequately fill the negative space.
+This is a tunable parameter in the script with the -R and -r flags.

 ## How it works